Utena - kiss catalog

 In the duel against Miki, Anthy’s seat is lowered until she is out of sight and Kozue leans in as if to kiss her.
 It’s unclear whether Kozue or Anthy lowers her seat (but either way, the driver’s seat should not be designed to allow that).
 We don’t see a kiss.

 Kozue is trying to make Miki jealous, and for that she doesn’t need a real kiss, only the appearance.
-I think the kiss likely happens, but since it’s not necessary, I chose to label it a non-kiss.
+The kiss may happen, but I think probably not because Kozue’s lipstick disappears, meaning she does not want to attract Anthy.
+I chose to label it a non-kiss.

 That is Anthy’s right hand on the side of the car.
 It stays in the same spot through the whole incident, so Anthy’s right arm lies in between Anthy and Kozue.
 Anthy generally keeps her arms in between herself and any person who is very close.
 (I only know of one exception in the series, plus the embrace in the ending sequence outside the series.)